hager-fathy/Rafeeqak-AI/project..md

 Rafeeqak already has a strong single-course demo core: authentication, planning, uploads, RAG, quizzes, weak-topic tracking, semantic cache, structured queries, and LLM integration.

-The next major goal is to turn this into a true multi-course study assistant.
-The most important upgrade is course scoping: every material, chat message, quiz, weak topic, progress metric, and study plan must belong to a selected course.
-After that, localization, prompt templates, better quiz/evaluation logic, dashboard summaries, and settings will make the project feel complete and polished.
+The next major goal is to keep turning this into a true multi-course study assistant.
+The most important upgrade is course scoping: every material, chat message, quiz, weak topic, progress metric, study plan, summary, and reminder must belong to a selected course.
+After that, better chat/session summaries, improved RAG responses, study-planning input collection, weak-topic-first planning, quiz status feedback, dashboard summaries, settings, and reminders will make the project feel complete and polished.